makersacademy/airport_challenge/README.md

 ---------

-Airport challenge is an airport simulation program made in ruby using OOP and BDD/TDD methodologies using Rspec.
+Airport challenge is an airport simulation program made in ruby using OOP and BDD/TDD methodologies.
 The User story was the following:
 ```
 As an air traffic controller
 So I can get passengers to a destination